 The salary of an architect may vary depending on factors such as work location, years of experience and employment status.
 While the architectural field is highly competitive, individuals who land jobs often receive high starting salaries.

-According to the U.S. Bureau of Labor Statistics (BLS), the mean annual salary for architects in May 2013 was $74,110 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for architects in May 2013 was $74,110 (www.bls.gov).
 The top ten percent of architects made $119,370 or more, while the bottom ten percent of architects earned $44,930 or less.

 Factors Affecting Salary

 Architects' salaries vary depending on location.
-The BLS reported that as of May 2013, the California was the top-paying region for architects, with District of Columbia and Connecticut following close behind.
+The BLS reported that as of May 2013, California was the top-paying region for architects, with District of Columbia and Connecticut following close behind.
 All three of these areas paid architects average salaries that were above $86,000 per year.

 Work experience is another determinant in how much architects are paid.
 Graduates of an accredited architectural college program usually begin their careers working as interns.
 Architectural interns may make less than professional architects until they earn enough work experience to sit for the Architect Registration Examination to qualify for state licensure.